2i2c-org/infrastructure/docs/contributing/code-review.md

 2. Resizing home directory storage upwards when it is about to fill up
 3. Emergency (eg exam, outage) related resource bumps
 4. *Cleanly* reverting a change that failed CI
-5. Updating soon to be expired credentials
-6. Spelling and grammar error fixes in documentation or code comments
+5. Spelling and grammar error fixes in documentation or code comments
-7. Setting up a new hub following our new hub turn up process, without any extra feature development or customization.
+6. Setting up a new hub following our new hub turn up process, without any extra feature development or customization.

 ### Safe configuration changes when asked for by the community